Carried-by-Compiler/Text-Classification-Using-Neural-Networks/README.md

-# Text-Classification-Using-Neural-Networks
+# Text Classification Using Neural Networks and the Word2Vec Methodology

-4th Year Final Year Project
+Final Year Project - University of Limerick